 Curios and inquiring; seeking facts and information to arrive at some kind of verifiable truth, rather than relying on beliefs, customs, traditions, opinions or fabrications.

 Questioning is related to the notion of, ‘I think, therefore I am’, as suggested by the French philosopher and mathematician René Descartes (1596 – 1650).
 Descartes positioned ‘reason’ and ‘mind’ as the centre of who and what we are, rather than belief systems.

 Influential Leaders question fundamental matters in general, but also when faced with specific Leadership Moments.
 This form of questioning does not imply inaction, but reasoned action and leadership.

-There is a strong relationship with another iLP attribute, that of ‘thoughtful’; where together they offer productive questioning, or critical thinking.
+There is a strong relationship with other influential Leadership Attributes, that of ‘thoughtful’; where together they offer productive questioning, or critical thinking.

 be strategic (adjective)

 Conceiving a long-term or general outcome, objective, intent or principle, and the associated design of